pepkit/pepspec/docs/looper/code/hello-world.md

 ## Looper config

-The [looper config](looper-config.md) contains paths to the project config, the output_dir as well as any dfine pipeline interfaces.
+The [looper config](looper-config.md) contains paths to the project config, the output_dir as well as any define pipeline interfaces.

 ```python